trondhumbor/hash-app/README.md

 # Hasher -  hash text input with common hashing functions
-Has any text input with SHA1, SHA256, SHA512, and MD5.
+Hash any text input with SHA1, SHA256, SHA512, and MD5.
 This project is the result of some early dabbelings with the React framework.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).